 Anyone who holds a Medallion Operators license and licensed FHV drivers who submitted applications for an FHV license prior to July 1, 2013 that were subsequently approved can drive a Street Hail Livery (SHL).
-You MUST also take a Passenger Sensitivity Course if you want to drive an Accessible Vehicle.
-Please click here for information on the course providers.
+You must also take a Passenger Sensitivity Course if you want to drive an Accessible Vehicle.

 A validly licensed Paratransit driver can drive a Wheelchair Accessible Vehicle attached to an SHL Permit.

 Do I need to attend Taxi School to drive a Street Hail Livery (SHL)?

 After July 1, 2013 anyone who wants to drive an SHL has to apply for a Medallion Operators license and must attend Taxi School in order to drive an SHL.
 If you have a current and valid Medallion Operators license or you filed an FHV application prior to 7/1/2013 that was approved you do NOT have to attend Taxi School.
 If you have a Livery Dispatch Only FHV license then you cannot legally drive an SHL and do street hails.
 After July 18, 2014 new applicants must also take the Wheelchair Accessibility Passenger Sensitivity Course as a requirement for licensure.

 Any driver who wishes to operate a Street Hail Livery after July 1, 2013 has to apply for a Medallion Operators license and attend a 24 or 80-hour course.